There are plenty of opportunities to renew your outlook, refresh your practice and deepen your knowledge and understanding of massage therapy.

 AMTA's Fascial Therapy CE Program

-During the face-to-face, hands-on portion of the program, you'll learn different fascial techniques that will help you reach clients who would benefit from fasical therapy.
+During the hands-on workshop at the AMTA 2017 National Convention, you'll learn different fascial techniques that will help you reach clients who would benefit from fasical therapy.